Big Rock, Virginia

-Big Rock is an unincorporated community and census-designated place (CDP)in Buchanan County, Virginia located at the convergence of County Route 650 and U.S. Route 460, a short distance from the Kentucky state line.
+Big Rock is an unincorporated community and census-designated place (CDP) in Buchanan County, Virginia, United States, located at the convergence of County Route 650 and U.S. Route 460, a short distance from the Kentucky state line.
 It was first listed as a CDP in the 2020 census with a population of 199.

 A post office was established at Big Rock in 1854.
 The boulder from which the community likely took its name was destroyed in the 1930s by the building of the railroad.

+Demographics

+Big Rock first appeared as a census designated place in the 2020 U.S. census.